nftgp/specs/README.md

 ### Interoperability

-Gateways implementing the NFT Gateway Protocol will be interoperable and can be used interchangeably by different wallets or other apps for displaying NFT media.
+Gateways implementing the NFT Gateway Protocol are interoperable and can be used interchangeably by different wallets or other apps for displaying NFT media.

 ### Trust Minimization